brittpinder/ios-reference/other/concurrency/swift-concurrency/README.md

 ### Task Initialization

 Tasks are initialized by passing a closure containing the code that will be executed by a given task.
+After this code has run to completion, the task has finished, resulting in either a failure or result value.

 ```swift
 Task {